mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter3_Task_Management/Notes.md

 ![RTOS](..//Images/FreeRTOS_State_Machine.PNG)

-- Blockeed state could be used to create delay.
+- **BLOCKED** state could be used to create delay.
 Polling delay is so bad way to waste CPU resources. so We could use <code>vTaskDelay()</code> API function instead.
 In FreeRTOSConfig.h  define macro below.
 ``` C
 #define INCLUDE_vTaskDelay 1
 ```

-- <code>vTaskDelay()</code> places calling task into **Blocked** state, so the task only using processing time when there is actually work to be done.
+- <code>vTaskDelay()</code> places calling task into **BLOCKED** state, so the task only using processing time when there is actually work to be done.
 - Prototype :
 ``` C
 void vTaskDelay(TickType_t xTicksToDelay);